alvaroalea/QL_TheQuill_Tools/tools/README.md

 call it without argument for a list of parameters.

 NOT ALL conts and acts has been tested, only half has been tested.

+# txt2QLdb

+Generate a game database create for use with The Quill for Sinclair QL from a .SCE file.

+This tool is distributed under GPL 2.
+It's derived fron txt2qdb tool from John Elliot, as part of the UnQuill tool.
+You can download original tool with source code from here: https://www.seasip.info/Unix/UnQuill/

+## Use

+NOT WORK YET

+call it without argument for a list of parameters.

+NOT ALL conts and acts has been tested, only half has been tested.